 AZZA KAMAL PhD, LEED AP ND

-Dr. Kamal is an urban planner, architect, and research consultant.
-She is currently an Instructional Assistant Professor in the Urban & Regional Planning Department, and the Sustainability and the Built Environment (SBE) Program at the University of Florida's College of Design, Construction and Planning (DCP).
-She is also the coordinator of Geodesign curriculum and an Affiliate Faculty in the UF Center for European Studies.
-Dr. Kamal specializes in housing policy, anti-displacement strategies, equitable planning, sustainable and resilient development, and homeless programs.
-Before joining UF, she was the Director of Research at SARAH [The US Department of Housing and Urban Development's Continuum of Care Agency in Bexar County/San Antonio, TX] and an adjunct professor of Urban and Regional Planning at Texas State University.
+Dr. Kamal is an architect, urban planner, and researcher.
+She is currently an Assistant Professor (Instruction Stream) in the Sustainability and the Built Environment Program and the Department of Urban & Regional Planning at the University of Florida's College of Design, Construction and Planning.
+She is also the Coordinator of Geodesign Specialization and a Faculty Affiliate in the UF Center for European Studies.
+Dr. Kamal specializes in housing policy and development, sustainable and resilient communities design, geospatial analysis and modeling, equitable planning, and data-driven programs to eradicate homelessness.

-At Cairo-based Shehab Mazhar Architects, she led the design team of Phase-V of the master planned community El Gouna - in the Egyptian province of Hurghada.
+As part of her architecture practice experience in Cairo-based Shehab Mazhar Architects, she was the lead architect for Phase-V design team of El Gouna master planned community.
 The community was awarded the 2014 UN Environment Program Global Human Settlements Award for global human settlement.
 Dr. Kamal earned a PhD in architecture & Urban Planning from Cairo University, M.Sc. in architecture from Texas A&M University, M.Sc. in architecture from Cairo University, and a five-year professional B.S. in architecture from the same University.
 She holds two graduate certificates (in GIS & Geodesign) from Penn State and is a LEED ND Accredited Professional.